Sicamous (sternwheeler): Form

 Although passengers would board the ship on the cargo deck, their access was limited to the bow.
 After boarding they would head up either one of the two exterior staircases leading to the saloon deck.
 The saloon deck was home to the exquisite dining hall featuring an impressive mezzanine balcony and clerestory windows.
-Located at the bow was the Gentlemen’s Saloon with bar, while the stern housed the Ladies Saloon complete with a beautiful bridal suite.
+Located at the bow was the Gentlemen’s Saloon with bar, while the stern housed the ladies' saloon complete with a beautiful bridal suite.
 Above the saloon deck was the observation deck or gallery deck.
-This was where passengers would go to admire the beautiful view of Okanagan Lake and the surrounding area.
-Much like the saloon deck, ladies and gentlemen each had their own separate observation area with women observing at the bow, and men at the stern.
-Just beneath the Pilot House was the Texas Deck.
-This area served as a casual meeting place for the captain and his crew.
+This was where passengers would go to admire the view of Okanagan Lake and the surrounding area.
+Much like the saloon deck, ladies and gentlemen each had their own separate observation area, with women observing at the bow, and men at the stern.
+Just beneath the pilot house was the texas deck, which served as a casual meeting place for the captain and his crew.

-The Kettle Valley Railway, which ran along the East side of Okanagan Lake, as well as the construction of the highway along the West side and also the Great Depression in the 1930s contributed to Sicamous losing money for the CPR.
-As a result, the CPR decided to renovate Sicamous, removing the Texas Deck and two thirds of the observation deck.
+The combined factors of the Kettle Valley Railway, which ran along the east side of Okanagan Lake, the construction of the highway along the west side of the lake, and the influence of the Great Depression in the 1930s contributed to a decline in ridership and profitability for the Sicamous.
+As a result, the CPR decided to renovate Sicamous, removing the texas deck and two-thirds of the observation deck.
 These changes were designed to reduce wind resistance and weight, decreasing coal consumption and allowing for more cargo to be transported.
 Despite her decrease in size, Sicamous remained a first-class steamship with the same fine Australian mahogany and Burmese teak finishings.

 Function

 Sicamous was a steam-driven sternwheeler, consuming an average of fifteen to seventeen tons of coal each day, depending upon weather conditions and the number of stops made along the lake.
 Today Sicamous remains the largest steam-powered, steel-hulled sternwheeler in Canada.

 Twenty-three feet long and made of Carnegie flange steel, the boiler was designed to burn 1720 kilograms of coal each hour.
 It was important to maintain a large and very hot fire burning within the boiler.
 Surrounding the fire was a steel chamber containing water pulled from the lake as well as 320 hollow tubes.
 These tubes would heat rapidly, quickly turning the water to steam.
 Pressure would build and the temperature would rise.
 The steam pressure was constantly monitored and maintained at 160 psi by a fireman or an engineer who was responsible for manually releasing steam as needed.
 This steam would travel from the boiler to the engines via the bulkhead, a large tube attached to the ceiling of the bilge.
 Sicamous had two engines, each with a low- and high-pressure cylinder.
-Steam would travel from cylinder to cylinder, moving pistons which were attached to the ships pitman arms.
+Steam would travel from cylinder to cylinder, moving pistons which were attached to the ship's pitman arms.
 These pitman arms were connected to the wooden stern wheel and moved completely out of phase with one another, distributing power equally to both sides of the stern wheel.